-Sat here on a grey and rainy November day in the Lake District the thought of ice climbing on a crisp sunny day seems far removed given the present weather.
-None the less the winter season is more or less upon us and so I thought it might be useful to run through the pros and cons of the various ice screws that we at Rock+Run have on offer.
+Sat here on a crisp, cold and sunny November day in the Lake District, the thought of ice climbing seems closer than ever.
+The winter season is more or less upon us and so I thought it might be useful to run through the various ice screws that we at Rock+Run have on offer.
 Probably the first thing to note is that all of the screws here can be placed quickly with one hand – this capability has transformed the way steep ice can be protected.
 It’s probably safe to say that the new breed of ice screw with winders or handles on has made the old style obsolete for anybody buying now, such is the difference in performance.
 Surprisingly, the manufacturers have come up with rather differing designs to make placements as fast as possible for us.
 An important consideration that is sometimes overlooked when buying ice screws is how well they rack on your harness.
-Ice screws are best off racked on plastic ‘clipper’ type biners for easy access.
+Ice screws are best racked on plastic ‘clipper’ type carabiners for easy access.
 It is far preferable to have your screws hanging neatly, pointing behind you than to be sticking out all over the place – especially if you're unfortunate enough to take to the air.
 No matter how good a screw is when you buy it will be made far less effective if the teeth are blunt.

 Black Diamond Express